-Reformatting Your Windows Computer Should Be A Last Resort!
+Formatting Your PC Should Be A Last Resort!

-Reformatting your Windows computer is usually the absolute last resort and might even be unnecessary.
+Reformatting your Windows computer is usually the absolute last resort when trying to resolve problems and might even be unnecessary.
 Before you go through the process of completely reformatting your hard drive please take a few moments to read through the rest of our website.
-If you are reformatting to fix problems with your Windows computer it's possible that by using some of the tips on our site, or by downloading or purchasing some of the tools or products that we link to, you might be able to avoid the need to reformat your computer.
+If you are thinking of formatting to fix problems with your Windows computer it's possible that by using some of the tips on our site, or by downloading or purchasing some of the tools or products that we link to, you might be able to avoid the need to reformat your computer.
 Because doing a complete reformat of your computer will erase the contents of the hard drive and require you to reinstall all software, reformatting is usually a last resort.

 Some Computer Manufacturers Make Reformatting Easier Than Others

 Many name-brand PC manufacturers include a restore-disk which makes it easy to reformat your PC and return it to the state it was in on the day you purchased it.
 Some manufactures supply only a standard Microsoft Windows CD, and some (usually lower-end PC manufacturers) supply nothing!
 If your computer did not come with a restore disk or reformatting CD, then you will need to take extra steps to format your hard drive and get Windows re-installed.

 Because the format or "restore process" erases everything on your computer, it is critical to have a backup of any important files on your computer.
 You will also need your original software install disks, install keys, etc to reinstall any software you have purchased.

 Things to do before you reformat your computer:

 - Write down or print out all notes and internet pages because once the format process begins, you will no longer have access to them (or anything else in the PC)

 - As already stated, BACKUP all important files and data!
 When you reformat your computer everything will be erased!
 You do not need to backup your software, because you should have those CD's or you can usually re-download it.
 The important things are photos, music, documents, checkbook files, etc